Biography

 His research interests are underwater acoustic and wireless sensor networks.

 As to underwater networks, his focus is on MAC and DTN (Delay Tolerant Networks) protocols analysis, design and implementation.
-He developed for NURC/CMRE an underwater simulation framework called World Ocean Simulation System (WOSS) presented at WUWNet 2009, Berkley, CA.
+He developed for CMRE an underwater simulation framework called World Ocean Simulation System (WOSS) presented at WUWNet 2009, Berkley, CA.

-He was involved in a two year collaboration with NURC/CMRE on MAC analysis and protocol design and he took part in two research projects on network analysis and design: a FP7 funded project called CLAM (CoLlAborative eMbedded networs for sumbarine surveillance), and an IIT funded project called NAUTILUS (Network Architecture and protocols for Underwater Telerobotics via acoustIc Links in Ubiquitous Sensing, monitoring and explorations).
+He was involved in a two year collaboration with CMRE on MAC analysis and protocol design and he took part in two research projects on network analysis and design: a FP7 funded project called CLAM (CoLlAborative eMbedded networs for sumbarine surveillance), and an IIT funded project called NAUTILUS (Network Architecture and protocols for Underwater Telerobotics via acoustIc Links in Ubiquitous Sensing, monitoring and explorations).

 As to wireless sensor networks his focus was on communication technologies development and implementation on embedded systems.
 He was involved in the FP7 funded SWAP (Symbiotic Wireless Autonomous Powered system) project.